 We refine the analysis further to obtain Theorem~\ref{thm-lb}, by appealing to an information-theoretic argument.
 The key insight is that regardless of the size of the local memory maintained by the parties~$\rA_i$, for~$i \in [d-1]$, the new \emph{information\/} they get about either input~$x$ or~$y$ in one round is bounded by~$b$, the length of the message from~$\rA_0$ or~$\rA_d$, respectively.
 Thus, the total information contained in the memory and messages of these parties about the inputs may be bounded by~$rb$ at any point in the protocol (see Lemma~\ref{lem-cil-pid}).
 This carries over to the information contained in the messages between Alice and Bob in the two-party protocol~$\Pi$ derived from~$\Pi_d $.
 The conditional information leakage of the two-party protocol may then be bounded by~$rbm$, where~$m$ is the number of rounds in~$\Pi$ (for suitable distributions over the inputs). \begin{lemma} Let~$XYZ$ be jointly distributed random variables such that~$X, Y \in \set{0,1}^n$, and~$X$ and~$Y$ are independent given~$Z$.
 The conditional information leakage of the two-party protocol~$\Pi$ for Set Disjointness~$\disj_n$ mentioned in Lemma~\ref{lem-simulation} is bounded as~$\til( \Pi \,|\, XYZ) \in \Order(r^2 b / d)$. \end{lemma} We derive this as Corollary~\ref{cor-cil-pi} in Section~\ref{sec-cil}.

 We now appeal to the following result due to Jain \etal~\cite{JRS03-set-disjointness} on the conditional information leakage of bounded-round protocols for Set Disjointness.
 This result is implicit in the proof of the~$\Omega(n / m^2)$ lower bound on the communication required by~$m$-round quantum protocols for Set Disjointness.
-(See Appendix~\ref{sec-jrs} for the details.) \begin{theorem}[Jain, Radhakrishnan, Sen~\cite{JRS03-set-disjointness}] There is a choice of distribution for~$XYZ$ such that~$X, Y \in \set{0,1}^n$, the random variables~$X$ and~$Y$ are independent given~$Z$, and for any bounded-error two-party quantum communication protocol~$\Gamma$ for Set Disjointness~$\disj_n$ with~$m$ rounds, the conditional information leakage~$\til( \Gamma \,|\, XYZ)$ is at least~$\Omega(n/m)$. \end{theorem} Since the number of rounds~$m$ in the two-party protocol~$\Pi$ is at most~$2 \ceil{r/d}$, we conclude the~$\Omega( n d^2 / b)^{1/3}$ lower bound stated in Theorem~\ref{thm-lb}.
+(See Appendix~\ref{sec-jrs} for the details, including the significance of the auxiliary random variable~$Z$.) \begin{theorem}[Jain, Radhakrishnan, Sen~\cite{JRS03-set-disjointness}] There is a choice of distribution for~$XYZ$ such that~$X, Y \in \set{0,1}^n$, the random variables~$X$ and~$Y$ are independent given~$Z$, and for any bounded-error entanglement-assisted two-party quantum communication protocol~$\Gamma$ for Set Disjointness~$\disj_n$ with~$m$ rounds, the conditional information leakage~$\til( \Gamma \,|\, XYZ)$ is at least~$\Omega(n/m)$. \end{theorem} Since the number of rounds~$m$ in the two-party protocol~$\Pi$ is at most~$2 \ceil{r/d}$, we conclude the~$\Omega( n d^2 / b)^{1/3}$ lower bound stated in Theorem~\ref{thm-lb}.